OpenStackOnRaPi/ostackinstall/README.md

 ## 3. Local network and Raspberry Pi preparation

-In section, 3.i we describe the basic configurations needed for your local (cluster) network devices.
+In section 3.i we describe the basic configurations needed for your local (cluster) network devices.

-In sections 3.ii, 3.iii, and 3.iv, configurations needed for your Raspberry Pis are described.
-Note that they have to be applied independently to each Raspberry Pi host in your cluster.
+In sections 3.ii, 3.iii, and 3.iv, configurations needed for your RPis are described.
+Note that they have to be applied independently to each RPi host in your cluster.
 They are given in a form corresponding to a manual procedure.
 However, you can automate many steps using bash scripts or other tools if you wish (_Note: sometimes a restart of the Raspberry Pi is required, so you'll likely need to create some semi-automatic installation scripts.
 Alternatively, you can use Ansible to completely automate the installation.
 However, discussing the details of such solutions is beyond the scope of this guide._) The process is split into two phases: system configuration (installs, upgrades, etc.; subsection 3.ii) and host network configuration (enabling networkd, installing netplan, configuring persistent virtual devices; subsection 3.iii).
 Additionally, in subesction 3.iv, initial configurations that later will be used for VLAN provider networks are provided (actually, they .

 ### 3.i Local network preparation